How to Get Rid of Soul-Crushing Amounts of Debt

 In the second article of this series, we talked about the S&P 500 Index Fund, which data shows is the best bang for your buck when it comes to retirement account investments.
 The historical average annual rate of return of the S&P 500 is about 7%.

 7% is an important number to commit to memory.
-Repeat it after me…7%…7%…7%.
+Repeat it after me… 7%… 7%… 7%.

-It is the baseline return rate that all of your investments should be measured against, because we know at the very least we can always throw any available money into an S&P 500 Index Fund and get a return of about 7%.
+It's the baseline return rate that all of your investments should be measured against, because we know at the very least we can always throw any available money into an S&P 500 Index Fund and get a return of about 7%.

-So whenever we are thinking about moving our available funds, we need to ask ourselves: “Is this financial decision going get me more than a 7% return on my money?”
+Whenever we are thinking about moving our available funds, we need to ask ourselves: “Is this financial decision going get me more than a 7% return on my money?”

 This holds true for credit cards and loan payments, the latter we will cover below.

-It’s important to remember that the S&P 500’s 7% return is an average…not a guarantee.
-We don’t really know what the return will be year over year, but we do know over decades, on average the S&P 500 will generate a (+)7% return.
+It’s important to remember that the S&P 500’s 7% return is an average, not a guarantee.
+We don’t really know what the return will be year over year, but we do know over decades (on average) the S&P 500 will generate a (+)7% return.

 Paying off your debt on the other hand, is a GUARANTEED return on your money.